rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 the delegated credential can be used in place of a certificate private key.

-Use of short-lived certificates with automated certificate issuance, e.g., with the Automated Certificate Management Environment (ACME) {{?RFC8555}}, reduces the risk of key compromise but has several limitations.
+The use of short-lived certificates with automated certificate issuance, e.g., with the Automated Certificate Management Environment (ACME) {{?RFC8555}}, reduces the risk of key compromise but has several limitations.
 Specifically, it introduces an operationally critical dependency on an